The rambling thoughts of a middle-aged Windows guy who’s never owned a Mac.

 As an Apex Legends enthusiast trying to punch below his age, my most recent hardware purchase has been a 240Hz gaming monitor used in eSports tournaments.
 I’m on a budget and still only have a 6-year-old GTX 970 video card, plus I’m over 50, but it sure helps to have the best hardware and components you can get or afford, to try to up your game.

-The new monitor, though, with its plastic body, won’t win any beauty awards and will never look as sophisticated as any iMac screens.
+The new monitor is super fast for gaming, although, with its plastic body, it won’t win any beauty awards and will never look as sophisticated as any iMac screens.
 The emphasis never seemed to be on beauty with Windows products compared to Mac, especially in the past.
 I guess it goes back to having a brand design style locked down.

 That’s why Microsoft started to make their own Surface line of products.
 Microsoft’s way to showcase Windows inside a premium package.
 In fact, as a long-term Windows user, I was blown away the first time I saw the Surface Studio.
 Finally, a monitor (all in one) that doesn’t look out of place near the Mac counter at your local electronics store.
 And it has a touch screen!